-Upon sucessful completion of the J.D.
-Program:
+Upon successful completion of the JD Program:

 Knowledge and understanding of substantive and procedural law: Graduates will be able to explain and employ basic rules and concepts in core legal areas and in any chosen area of specialization.

-Legal analysis and reasoning: Graduates will be able to analyze, synthesize and apply legal principles drawn from judicial, statutory, administrative, and other sources.
+Legal analysis and reasoning: Graduates will be able to analyze, synthesize, and apply legal principles drawn from judicial, statutory, administrative, and other sources.
 Graduates will be able to formulate and critique legal arguments, identify and evaluate counter-arguments, and think critically about existing legal rules and possible alternatives.

 Legal research and fact investigation: Graduates will be able to conduct accurate and efficient legal research by locating relevant legal and non-legal sources and assessing the relevance, currency, and authoritativeness of those sources.
 They will be able to identify potentially relevant facts, develop fact-gathering strategies, and organize and evaluate the information gathered.